Ever get the feeling that you’re being forced to buy a new smartphone because yours is becoming more slower and more unusable?

 Yeah, I know there were plenty of really crappy things in their time too like lower life expectancy, poor healthcare and unreliable cars.
 Still, plenty of products have slipped far below par since grampy’s days.

-Did you know that many of the products you use are actually engineered to where out prematurely?
+Did you know that many of the products you use are actually engineered to wear out prematurely?

 Did you know some are even programmed to die?